Trae Young Revolutionizing Atlanta Hawks

 When he was drafted, Young was originally supposed to be a Dallas Maverick.
 But a trade between Dallas and Atlanta sent Young to the Hawks.
 The outcome has been incredible for both squads.
-Though Atlanta has not made the playoffs since 2016-17, Trae Young and the Hawks offence continue to work towards another playoff berth.
+Though Atlanta has not made the playoffs since 2016-17, Trae Young and the Hawks offense continue to work towards another playoff berth.

 The Hawks are building around their young star.
-With players like John Collins, De’Andre Hunter and Cam Reddish, Atlanta has built a surefire team to make a big jump in the league.
+With players like John Collins, De’Andre Hunter, and Cam Reddish, Atlanta has built a surefire team to make a big jump in the league.
 With little veteran presence on this Hawks team, Young is in a leadership role that could change the way the team operates on the court.

 Young’s Spectacular Sophomore Season